nikinagy/corda-docs-portal/content/en/platform/corda/4.8/enterprise/performance-testing/introduction.md

 #### Interactive Mode

 By default, JMeter runs in interactive mode - in other words, it brings up a graphical user interface (GUI) that allows the user to create, view, modify and run a test definition.
-Tests can either be in process (i.e. the sampler runs in the GUI process) or can be fanned out to a set of JMeter server instances that will run under the control of a JMeter client connected to them (see [Server Mode](#jmeter-server)).
+Tests can either be in process (i.e., the sampler runs in the GUI process) or can be fanned out to a set of JMeter server instances that will run under the control of a JMeter client connected to them (see [Server Mode](#jmeter-server)).